LedgerHQ/connect-kit/examples/vite-web3-onboard/README.md

-## Example with Vite with web3-onboard
+## Example with Vite and web3-onboard

 This is an example application using vite and web3-onboard to show how to integrate the Ledger button.